mar-muel/artificial-self-AMLD-2020/README.md

-# artificial-self-AMLD-2020
-Workshop material for the AMLD 2020 workshop on "Meet your Artificial Self: Generate text that sounds like you"
+# Meet your Artificial Self: Generate text that sounds like you
+Welcome!
+You will find all the relevant information about the workshop here!

+Let's get started! :rocket: